Therapists

 mallory-casevechia

-Mallory Casevechia, LPCMHSP
+Mallory Casevechia, LPCMHSP, ACS

 Her background in biological sciences strengthens her understanding of how the mind and the body are uniquely connected, and she incorporates that knowledge into her therapeutic framework.